KajaRupieper/MyWebsite/README.md

 # MyWebsite
-This repository contains files for my website.
+This repository contains files for the website "https://sites.google.com/view/kajarupieper".
 Check the branch gh-pages.